OHSU Fellowship for Diversity in Research

 Postdoctoral Fellow, Department of Neurology

-As I grew up, I was affected by stress-related outcomes I witnessed in Native American and African American communities.
-However, I was much more influenced by the strengths of these communities, which have guided my research into the positive features of underserved communities as a means to address health disparities.
-As a health psychologist, I was drawn to OHSU because of the promise of bridging research, clinical, and community-based outreach.
-My appointment as a T32 postdoctoral fellow in Oregon Center for Complementary and Alternative Medicine in Neurological Disorders (ORCCAMIND) gives me the ideal context and training to sharpen my research skills in stress reduction.
-However, the OFDIR program is the catalyst for taking this research into a career in health- and diversity-related research.
+Jeffrey Proulx was affected by stress-related outcomes he witnessed growing up in Native American and African American communities.
+The strengths of these communities influenced his career path and guided his research into the positive features of underserved communities as a means to address health disparities.
+As a health psychologist, he was drawn to OHSU because of the opportunities to bridge research, clinical and community-based outreach.
+His appointment as a T32 postdoctoral fellow in Oregon Center for Complementary and Alternative Medicine in Neurological Disorders gives him an ideal context and training for sharpening his research skills in stress reduction.
+The Fellowship for Diversity and Inclusion in Research program was a catalyst for moving his research into a career in health- and diversity-related research.

-I have lived in the Pacific Northwest for many years and completed my graduate education at Oregon State University.
-I am also an outdoor enthusiast (skiing, trail running, biking, rock climbing), so it was only natural that I choose to stay in Oregon for this stage of my career.
-Further, Portland is an interactive and diverse city, which I anticipate will be a model for diversity-related research.
-My research necessarily involves direct interaction with people within and outside of OHSU, and I hope that my research here will become integrated into the character of Portland across a range of cultural and ethnic groups.
+Jeffrey has lived in the Pacific Northwest for many years and completed his graduate education at Oregon State University.
+Because Portland is an interactive and diverse city, he anticipates it will be a good model for diversity-related research.
+His research necessarily involves direct interaction with people within and outside of OHSU, and his hope is that his research will become integrated into the character of Portland across a range of cultural and ethnic groups.

 Tunde Akinyeke, Ph.D.